 According to the International Monetary Fund (IMF), the Fed’s balance sheet reduction could cause investors to re-balance their portfolios globally and cut flows to emerging economies by as much as $55 billion over the next few years.
 The resulting outflow will lead to an uptick in emerging market bond yields and could cause concerns about default in countries like China.
 Therefore, one cannot rule out a period of “risk-off” in global markets in the near-future, and this would boost our dollar and market volatility.

 The decline in our dollar helped foreign stocks outperform the S&P 500 in 2018.
 Continued dollar weakness and the synchronized global recovery continues to favor international and emerging market investments.
 From a valuation perspective, international markets also look compelling.
-We continue to maintain a slight overweight exposure for our core international and emerging market positions relative to their respective model portfolio benchmark.

 The dollar should continue to remain weak in 2018 and provide a tailwind for an increase in commodity prices and the earnings of U. S. multinationals.
 The basic story for commodities in 2018 is that as the synchronized global recovery gains momentum, it should lead to increased demand and concomitant higher prices for basic materials.